Tips to relieve back pain while standing all day

 Regular hamstring stretches can help prevent or reduce low back pain, especially if you’re standing all day.
 Much like sitting for too long leads to inactive core and leg muscles, standing for an extended time means those muscles are constantly engaged without rest or conditioning — leading to possible muscle spasms and back pain.
 Luckily, we have the scoop on how to do a better standing hamstring stretch.

 Whether you’re constantly standing, sitting or simply trying to maintain your best spine health every day, these techniques may help you keep back pain at bay.
 If your everyday life seems to be affected by nagging lower back pain, and conservative treatments haven’t provided the relief you need, contact our team at Laser Spine Institute today.
-More than 60,000 patients have turned to us to help them Stand Tall® again — don’t stand for another day of pain.
+Thousands of patients have turned to us to help them Stand Tall® again — don’t stand for another day of pain.